cyberaiti/cyberaiti.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently an Associate Professor at the Institute of Data Intelligence and Cybersecurity, Communication University of China.
+I am currently an Associate Professor at the Institute of Data Intelligence and Cybersecurity, State Key Laboratory of Media Convergence and Communication, Communication University of China.
 Previously, I served as a Senior Security Researcher at NSFOCUS, where I led a research team called the AISecOps team, which targeted at the cross research area of AISec, AIOps and SecOps.
 I obtained my PhD degree in 2018 from the University of Chinese Academy of Sciences, mentored by Prof. Jinlin Wang and Prof. Xiao Chen.
 I was a postdoctoral scholar in the School of Information Science and Technology at Tsinghua University from 2018 to 2021.
 I was selected for the Beijing Nova Program (北京市科技新星计划) in 2021.

-My research interests focus on trustworthy AI for Cybersecurity.
+My research interests focus on trustworthy AI for Cybersecurity (Network-level, Data-level, Content-level, Cognition-level).
 I am now working on several directions including:

 <div>
 <ul>